rachel-sedibridge/IMAGE-obj-sonification-prototypes/README.md

 - implement UI features for `scan_segmented`
 - `scan_continous` backwards playback start from the correct point in track
 - clean up `scan/scan_continuous.js`
+- the start/stop in "echo" prototype makes the tones a little louder every time you pause: 3 pauses in and it's so loud the noise is breaking.
+No *clue* why, gotta fix that.